harness/developer-hub/docs/platform/tags/apply-filters-using-tags.md

 4. Use the Search box to locate desired tags, or tag values, by free-text search.
 Or, manually scroll the list of tags and values.

-6. To retrieve Harness entities that match a given tag with any value, select the **Any Value** check box to the Tag's right.
-To match only one or more specific values, select the check boxes to their left.
+6. To retrieve Harness entities that match a given tag with any value, select the **Any Value** checkbox to the tag's right.
+To match only one or more specific values, select the checkboxes to their left.

    :::info note
    Within a given tag, inclusive OR search logic is *always* applied among the *values* you select.
 (Remember that each tag can take only one value on a given application or component—so a restrictive AND search for two or more values would always return zero results.)
 The search logic among your selected *Tags* is either OR or AND—depending on your **Match** [setting](#tags_search_logic).